ghartong/tufted-puffins/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-### `npm run dist`

-This command will create your executables for desktops in the `\dist` directory.
-To make Windows exe run this on a Windows machine.
-To make a Mac dmg run this on a Mac machine.
-To make a Linux deb run this on a Linux machine.

 ## Learn More